 Catfish of various species occur natively in New Mexico, mostly in the eastern drainages and into the Rio Grande.
 The Blancan beds in the vicinity of La Union produced a single specimen (a fragment of pectoral spine, UTEP 33-60, Fig. 1) that Vanderhill (1986) thought closely resembles that of the channel catfish (Ictalurus punctatus).
-Vanderhill took its presence as a sign that permanent water, probably in the form of large streams, was present.
+Vanderhill (1986) took its presence as a sign that permanent water, probably in the form of large streams, was present.

 Fig. 1.
 Fossil fragment of a catfish pectoral spine from the vicinity of La Union, Doña Ana Co., NM.

-Rancholabrean: Tramperos Creek (Morgan and Lucas 2005).
+Rancholabrean: Tramperos Creek (Morgan and Harris 2015).

-Literature: Morgan and Lucas 2005; Vanderhill 1986.
+Literature: Morgan and Harris 2015; Morgan and Lucas 2005; Vanderhill 1986.